Dan555-33/coastal-guitar-tuition/README.md

 ### **Color Scheme**

 The main colours used throughout the site are surf green and white as it is the colour of the company’s logo.
 White text against the green background provides a good contract and allows the text to be easy to read.
+The business is also very close to the beech front and the colour choices have been chosen to reflect this.

 ## **Typography**